 Tips & notes

-- Sichuan peppercorns: Toast them in oil to release their citrusy aroma and signature numbing heat, then discard after infusing.
+- Sichuan peppercorns: Toasting them in oil releases their signature numbing aroma and citrusy heat; discard after infusing the oil.

-- Sesame paste substitute: Chinese sesame paste is richer and more robust than tahini or peanut butter, but both can be used—just note the flavor will be milder.
+- Sesame paste substitute: Chinese sesame paste is richer and more robust than tahini or peanut butter, but either can be used with a slightly milder flavor.

-- Noodles: Medium-thick wheat noodles are traditional, but ramen or udon-style noodles also work well.
+- Noodles: Medium-thick wheat noodles are traditional, but ramen or udon noodles work well as substitutes.

 - Batch prep: Double the sauce and pork mixture in advance.
-Store separately and assemble fresh bowls throughout the week for easy meals.
+Store them separately and assemble fresh bowls throughout the week for quick, satisfying meals.

 2 thoughts on “30-Min Sichuan Dan Dan Noodles”